stazz/UtilPack/Source/UtilPack.AsyncEnumeration/README.md

 * The `AfterEnumerationItemEncountered` event occurs just after next item is successfully fetched by `TryGetNext` call.
 * The `BeforeEnumerationEnd` event occurs just before `Dispose` call.
 * The `AfterEnumerationEnd` events occurs just after `Dispose` call.

+# Creation
+Typically instances of `IAsyncEnumerable<T>` are obtained by using e.g. [CBAM framework](https://github.com/stazz/CBAM).
+The framework uses the `AsyncEnumerationFactory` static class provided by this library, in order to create various instances of `IAsyncEnumerable<T>`, which may be used by other libraries as well.

 # Distribution
 See [NuGet package](http://www.nuget.org/packages/UtilPack.AsyncEnumeration) for binary distribution.